Flyburg/Flyburg/README.md

 # Hi, there!
 - 👋 I’m @Frankoxer.
-Now a sophermore in ZJU.
+Now a sophermore in ZJU majoring in CS.
-- 👀 I’m interested in music games and billiards(both Chinese 8 Ball and snooker!!).
+- 👀 I’m interested in music games and billiards.
-- 🌱 I’m currently learning ...?
+- 🌱 I’m currently learning computer system and C++.
-- 💞️ I’m looking to collaborate on ...?
 - 📫 How to reach me : bilibili@五伏亿安
-- 😄 Pronouns: ...?
-- ⚡ Fun fact: ...?

 <!---
 Frankoxer/Frankoxer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.